eugenezwu/aws-modernization-workshop-sample/content/22_workshop_1/10_create_cluster/_cluster.md

 +++
-title = "Let's deploy the Sock shop" chapter = false weight = 10
+title = "Create a Cluster"
+chapter = true
+weight = 05
 +++

+# eksctl cluster creation

 [eksctl](https://eksctl.io/introduction/) makes it simple to provision Kubernetes clusters in EKS.
 For this workshop, we will create a defauklt three node EKS cluster.
 With `eksctl`, this is a single command line: